Skip to main content

 1. Calculate the monetary amount of LTA previously used up in the same way that you would if you did the calculation on 5/4/24.
 This means:

-1. for people with no protection apply the percentage of used LTA against £1,073,100
+1. for people with no protection, enhanced protection and lifetime allowance enhancement factors, apply the percentage of used LTA against £1,073,100

 2. for people with Fixed or Individual protection apply the percentage of used LTA against their personal LTA